There are really two questions implied in the statement “does your personality change?”

 Does your personality change?

-We have our preferred way of behaving and it changes little over our lifetime.
+We have our preferred way of behaving and our preferred environments and these change little over our lifetime.
 Don’t get me wrong, you may adapt it for a while to suit a specific situation – me being quiet for a week because I can’t speak for instance – but my desire to blether will not go away.

 So in short.
 You shouldn’t want to change your personality.
 There is no such thing as a bad personality type.
 You should learn to love it if you don’t already and learn how to master it, not change it.